 AI-Generated Summary

-The urban population has surged from 751 million in 1950 to 4.2 billion in 2018, with predictions indicating that nearly 7 billion people will inhabit urban areas by 2050.
-This rapid urbanization will create significant challenges in housing availability and affordability.
-Shared living is explored as a potential solution to these pressing concerns, offering a model that combines private living spaces with communal facilities.
+The global urban population is projected to rise from 4.2 billion in 2018 to nearly 7 billion by 2050, presenting significant challenges in housing affordability and social isolation.
+Shared living is positioned as a viable response to these issues, offering a model that combines private living spaces with communal facilities.
+This approach is not just a modern trend; communal living has historical roots dating back to early human societies.

 Benefits of Shared Living